evanalif113/Dashboard-Pusdatin-Klimatologi/README.md

 ## Features

 - Real-time climate data visualization using ThingSpeak.
-- Average calculations of climate data (temperature, humidity, air pressure).
+- Average calculations of climate data.
 - Dynamic charts and statistics for meteorological research.
+- Local Weather Analysis

 ## Technologies Used